pradeep-hello-world/S-Rock-Music-InitialRound/README.md

 ## 📸 Screenshots are placed under the screenshot folder of this Repo

+## 📸 ScreenRecord is placed in the ScreenRecord folder of this Repo

 ## 🚀 Setup Instructions

 1. Clone the repo: